 \subsection{Implementing the Enhanced Separation Oracle}

-We provide an implementation of the \gls{EO} where we require $\cl \conv (\mathcal{X})$ to be a polyhedron.
-Our implementation decomposes $\cl \conv (\mathcal{X})$ as a conic combination of its rays $\rec(\cl \conv (\mathcal{X}))$ and convex combination of its extreme points $\ext(\cl \conv (\mathcal{X}))$, \ie, it exploits the so-called $\mathcal{V}$-polyhedral representation of $\mathcal{X}$.
-The \gls{EO} iteratively builds an inner approximation of $\cl \conv (\mathcal{X})$ by keeping track of the rays and vertices.
-At each \gls{EO}'s call, if the input point $\bar{x}$ cannot be expressed by the incumbent inner approximation of $\cl \conv (\mathcal{X})$, the \gls{EO} will either improve the inner approximation by including new vertices and rays or output a \texttt{no}.
-This implementation will also return, in case of a \texttt{yes}, the rays $R$ and the associated conic multipliers $\beta$; in \cref{sub:eliminating}, we will show how to eliminate the conic multipliers and write $\bar x$ exclusively as a convex combination of points $\mathcal{X}$.
+We provide an implementation of the \gls{EO} where we require $\conv (\mathcal{X})$ to be a polyhedron.
+Our implementation decomposes $\conv (\mathcal{X})$ as a conic combination of its rays $\rec(\conv (\mathcal{X}))$ and convex combination of its extreme points $\ext(\conv (\mathcal{X}))$, \ie, it exploits the so-called $\mathcal{V}$-polyhedral representation of $\mathcal{X}$.
+The \gls{EO} iteratively builds an inner approximation of $\conv (\mathcal{X})$ by keeping track of its rays and vertices.
+At each \gls{EO}'s call, if the input point $\bar{x}$ cannot be expressed by the incumbent inner approximation of $\conv (\mathcal{X})$, the \gls{EO} either improves the inner approximation by including new vertices and rays or outputs a \texttt{no}.
+In the case of a \texttt{yes}, this implementation also returns the rays $R$ and the associated conic multipliers $\beta$.
+In \cref{sub:eliminating}, we also show how to eliminate the conic multipliers and write $\bar x$ exclusively as a convex combination of points $\mathcal{X}$.